tansengming/stripe-subscribe/README.md

     if current_user.active_stripe_subcsriptions? # fetches subscription details from Stripe render
     else
-      redirect_to stripe_subscribe.plans_path # for users to select and pay for plans end end end
+      redirect_to stripe_subscribe.plans_path # to select and pay for plans
+    end
+  end
+end